Call Today! 888-234-8376

 For more information about applying for a traditional term or whole life insurance policy, check out Qualifying for Life Insurance with Breast Cancer.

-For this reason, if you have been diagnosed with skin cancer in the past, regardless of how minor the case may have been, we would highly recommend that you check out our article: Qualifying for Life Insurance with Skin Cancer before you choose to apply with a life insurance company.
+For this reason, if you have been diagnosed with skin cancer in the past, regardless of how minor the case may have been, we would highly recommend that you check out our article: Qualifying for Life Insurance with Skin Cancer before you apply with a life insurance company.

 Now will you be able to qualify for a traditional term or whole life insurance policy if you’ve been diagnosed with lung cancer and you continue to smoke?
 Probably not.